 PRESCHOOL, CHILDREN, & STUDENTS PROTOCOLS

-- Each classroom will be disinfected between uses.
+- Each classroom will be disinfected prior to use.

 - Shared equipment procedures:

-- When necessary to use shared supplies, they will be disinfected with provided cleaning materials between users.
+- When necessary to use shared supplies, they will be disinfected with provided cleaning materials.

 - The playground will be available for use.